-The goal of this research is to provide a snapshot of industry's perception of the new SLOs developed by ACCE.
-The study aims to develop an understanding of the industry's opinion and identify agreement and differences between the construction industry's expectations and the SLOs.
+The goal of this research is to provide a snapshot of construction faculty's perception of the new SLOs developed by ACCE.
+The study aims to develop an understanding of the construction faculty's opinion and identify agreement and differences between their expectations and the SLOs.
 Specifically, the study's main objectives can be stated as:

-- 1- Identify the industry's perception and ranking of ACCE's bachelor degree program SLOs. - 2- Identify the expectations of the industry regarding the recent graduates' cognition level of the ACCE SLOs. - 3- Identify the expectations of the industry regarding the experienced industry professionals' cognition level of the ACCE SLOs.
+- 1- Identify construction faculty's perceived importance of the ACCE's bachelor degree program SLOs. - 2- Identify the expectations of construction faculty regarding the recent graduates' cognition level of the ACCE SLOs. - 3- Identify the expectations of construction faculty regarding the experienced industry professionals' cognition level of the ACCE SLOs.

 This study uses quantitative research methods through the use of a survey questionnaire.
 The methodology process entailed selecting the sample, developing the survey instrument, distributing the survey questionnaire and then collecting and analyzing the data.
-As an exploratory study aimed as being a first step towards a more comprehensive study of ACCE SLOs, it was determined that a target sample of contractors in Missouri would be an appropriate representation for the study.
-About 35 construction professionals representing multiple companies across the state of Missouri were contacted via email, and the survey questionnaire was sent to each.
+The target sample was Associated Schools of Construction (ASC) faculty and surveys were sent via email to 851 contacts.

 The authors designed the survey around the main objectives of the study with the help of construction professionals and academic experts.
-The survey questionnaire used four types of questions: (1) close ended questions such as ranking or ordered choices, (2) open-ended questions to draw general feedback from the respondents, (3) Yes/No nominal questions and (4) six point Likert-scale questions.
-The main survey questionnaire were divided into three parts: (1) the construction industry's ranking of the relative importance of the skills stemming from the SLOs; (2) the construction industry's ranking of the cognition level needed for the SLOs regarding the recent CM graduates and the industry professionals (5 years + experience) and (3) different demographics of the respondents.
+The survey questionnaire used four types of questions: (1) closed-ended questions such as ranking or ordered choices, (2) open-ended questions to draw general feedback from the respondents, (3) Yes/No nominal questions and (4) six point Likert-scale questions.
+The main survey questionnaires were divided into three parts: (1) the construction faculty's ranking of the perceived relative importance of the skills stemming from the SLOs; (2) the construction faculty's assessment of the cognition level needed for the SLOs regarding the recent CM graduates and the industry professionals (5 years + experience) and (3) different demographics of the respondents.

-The finalized survey was made using a familiar user-friendly web-designed survey tool (Survey Monkey) to simplify the distribution and data collection electronically via internet email invitations.
-The survey was opened for the respondents for a little over a month with two reminders sent on the second and the third weeks.
-33 out of the 35 (94.3%) responded to the survey, with 26 (74.3%) of them completing all the questions and only 7 chose not to complete the cognition level questions.
+The finalized survey was made using a familiar, user-friendly web survey tool (Survey Monkey) to simplify the distribution and data collection electronically via internet email invitations.
+The survey was opened for the respondents for four weeks with one reminder sent on the third week.
+Of the 851 invitations, 60 (7.1%) responded to the survey, with 49 (5.8%) of them completing all the questions.